rickkas7/particle_notes/code-size-tips/README.md

 [Retained memory](https://docs.particle.io/reference/firmware/photon/#backup-ram-sram-), or the special static RAM (SRAM) or backup RAM section in the processor, is a special block of 3068 bytes that is preserved when the processor is in deep sleep mode and across resets.
 On the Photon, it's also possible to add a coin cell battery to preserve the contents when the power is removed.

-Unlike flash, the SRAM block can be accessed at full processor speed, and does not wear out with use.
+Unlike flash, the SRAM block can be written to at full processor speed, and does not wear out when written to.

 Retained memory does not affect the flash size or the RAM used size - it's allocated out of the separate SRAM block.